mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 ### 1. Sole Proprietor

 - One owner is solely responsible for all debts and taxes.
-- Separate entity assumption - 'keep company and personal finances separate.
+- Separate entity assumption - keep company and personal finances separate.
-- Business dies when owner does or when sold.
+- When owner dies so does business unless it is sold.
-- Easy to form: 'DBA'-Doing Business As
+- Easy to form: **DBA-Doing Business As**

 ### 2A.
 Partnerships

 - Partners decide break down of all rights, obligations and limitations in the company beforehand.
   - $ or % initially contributed, % ownership, % or share of profits
   - Duties and responsibilities including to creditors and tax authorities OR Other intangible liabilities
 - If one partner is negligent then other is **ON THE HOOK**
 - Business is dissolved when the partnership is dissolved.

 ### 2B.
 Limited Liability Partnerships

 - Partners are only responsible for their own actions.
-- If one partner is negligent then other is **OFF THE HOOK**
+- For example, If one partner is negligent(malfeasance) then other is **OFF THE HOOK**

 ### 3. Corporations